hlavacs/ViennaEntityComponentSystem/README.md

 assert( system.Size() == 0 );
 ```

+## References

-You can get the current value of type *T* of an entity by calling *Get<T>(handle)*.
+You can get the current value of type *T* of an entity by calling *Get\<T>(handle)*.
 Here *T* is neither a pointer nor a reference.

 Obtaining pure C++ references is not possible in VECS.
-Instead, you can get a reference object *Ref<T>* to a component by calling *Get<T&>(handle)*.
+Instead, you can get a reference object *Ref\<T>* to a component by calling *Get<T&>(handle)*.
 Reference objects can be used like normal references.
 However, they track certain operations in the entity's archetype, and become invalid once such an operation took place.
 Accessing them after this causes a program abotr.
 This is due to the fact that components may change their place in memory due to the following operations:
 * Components are added to or erased from an entity.
 * Erasing an entity might cause another entity to be moved in order to fill the gap left by the erased entity.
-As long as you do not carry out such operations, you can use a reference object *Ref<T>*.
+As long as you do not carry out such operations, you can use a reference object *Ref\<T>*.
 After such an operation on an archetype, each reference to a component of this archetype becomes invalid.
 Make sure that references are not accessed after these operations.

 ```C
 vecs::Handle h2 = system.Insert(5, 6.9f, 7.3);; //create a new entity with int, float and double components